AshleyMcGee/MLB/README.md

 With each relevant pitch on its own row, we then added the race of each pitcher and umpire included in the 2013-15 game data.
 We compiled this data by starting with an Excel file of an MLB "player census" done by [BestTickets.com](www.besttickets.com/blog/mlb-players-census/).
 This Excel file only included players on each team's Opening Day roster for the 2014 season, so we then manually identified any pitchers not in the initial player census using a Google Image Search.
 Fortunately, the BestTickets file classified players into four groups: white, black, Hispanic, or Asian.
 These groups matched those used in the Parsons et al. study.
 For umpires, we again used a Google Image Search to determine each umpire's race (sorted into the same four categories as players).
 For pitchers and umpires whose race was not immediately obvious to the initial evaluator after a search, other group members were asked to provide a second opinion.
 Batter data helped separate each plate appearance (and therefore helped determine the ball-strike count for each pitch), but it was dropped once it was no longer needed.

 When we finally had race data for all pitchers and umpires, we merged it with the game data.
-From there, we were able to convert the data into dummy variables that were classified into the following columns:
+From there, we were able to one-hot encode the data into the necessary columns:
 * `strike_given_called`: Whether the pitch was called a strike
 * `upm`: Whether the umpire and pitcher race matched for that pitch
 * `home_pitcher`: Whether the pitcher was pitching for the home team